 Mild, coastal gardens with high annual rainfall like this one also face more than their fair share of pests and diseases.
 To combat this, Monika regularly mulches with manure and homemade garden compost.
-She also enriches the ground with the occasional sprinkle of seaweed dust (see our Inis Mór feature, page 30), which she prizes for its ability to promote both plant and soil health.
+She also enriches the ground with the occasional sprinkle of seaweed dust, which she prizes for its ability to promote both plant and soil health.

 “In a mature garden like this one, it’s vital to maintain soil fertility and resilience.
 Even then, some plants succumb, such as the Escallonia hedge that once provided a useful green screen next to the house but which eventually died of Phytophthora, a damaging fungal disease that spreads easilyin wet soils.